Lydiafz/Udacity_DS_project1/README.md

 ## Project Motivation

 As a researcher in human cognitive neuroscience field, we are digging the deep brain mechanism of suicide, and we are trying to find ways to predict and prevent suicides.
 However, besides underlying neural correlates, there are some explicit factors linked to suicide rates, such as gender, age, culture etc. An overview and exploratory analysis on these potential factors will help us predict and implement effective interventions at population, sub-population and individual levels to prevent suicides and suicides attempts.
+Also, I believe this project is a good practice for my Data Science learning.

 <a name = "topic"></a>